Telstra: Low-cost mobile and internet brand

 In October 2013 Telstra launched "Belong", a low-cost mobile and internet service provider.
 As of February 2020, Belong has over 600,000 services made up of almost 340,000 mobile services and around 300,000 broadband internet services.
 Belong is Australia's first carbon neutral telecommunications provider certified by Climate Active, a partnership between the Australian Government and businesses that encourages voluntary action to reduce the impacts of climate change.

 Subscription television

-Telstra's Hybrid Fibre Coax (HFC) (commonly referred to as "cable") network is one of the delivery systems used by the Australian Subscription Television provider Foxtel.
-Telstra owns 35% of Foxtel in a joint venture with News Corp Australia who own the remainder.
-Telstra also sell Foxtel's "iQ digital-video-recorder" to customers in Foxtel's service area (as "Foxtel from Telstra").
-Telstra offers discounts for Telstra full-service fixed-line customers, with internet, pay TV and/or mobile services with Telstra.
-Such discounts can include free installation and the first month of the best Foxtel package (all channels) for free.